lewiscollard/blank-theme-reloaded/readme.txt

 This is a raw ingot, a blank for use in new theme development; this is of no interest to non-developers.

-Other than fixing it to work with modern WordPress versions,, we did the
+Other than fixing it to work with modern WordPress versions, we did the
 following:

  * Updated jQuery.